moigonzalez/parrotify-cli/README.md

 ```
 > parrotify [options]

   Options:

     -V, --version                       output the version number
     -b --base [base]                    Base parrot to use
     -o --overlay [overlay]              Image to place on top of the parrot
-    -x --posX [x]           X Position of the overlay
+    -x --posX [posX]                    X Position of the overlay
-    -y --posY [y]           Y Position of the overlay
+    -y --posY [posY]                    Y Position of the overlay
+    -h --overlayHeight [overlayHeight]  Height of the overlay
+    -w --overlayWidth [overlayWidth]    Width of the overlay
     -d --delay [delay]                  How hard does the parrot party?
     -h, --help                          output usage information

 ```